AdrianKriger/osm_LoD1_3DCityModel/docs/docs/processing/wdid.md

 ## Extrusion

 An extremely well documented way of producing 3D Models is through extrusion.
-With extrusion; 2D features are <p style="color:red">*lifted*</p> from an existing surface creating a volumetric 3D object. osm_LoD1_3DCityModel inferes the height with which to *lift*{: style="color: red" } 2D features from osm contributions.
+With extrusion; 2D features are *lifted*{: style="color: red; opacity: 0.80" } from an existing surface creating a volumetric 3D object. osm_LoD1_3DCityModel inferes the height with which to *lift*{: style="color: red; opacity: 0.80" } 2D features from osm contributions.

 The osm tag `building:level` is taken as a [proxy for the height of a building](https://wiki.openstreetmap.org/wiki/Key:building:levels).
 The calculation is simply `building:level * 2.8 + 1.3`.
 If a structure does not have a `building:level` tag no LoD1 model is created.
  &nbsp; &nbsp;